 Leave this blanket in the car for cool mornings.
 It’s an Amazon bestseller thanks to its affordable price (less than $30) and stylish prints, and it plugs into any 12-volt car or RV cigarette lighter.

 It comes with a 96-inch cord so even chilly backseat drivers can cozy up and quit complaining about the car’s temperature.
 It’s also an ideal addition to your trunk emergency kit and a thoughtful holiday gift for the road-tripper in your life.

 Outdoor Heated Blanket Safety and Considerations

-There are fairly strict regulations on household electrical equipment, so your outdoor heated blanket should be safe to use as long as you follow manufacturer’s instructions.
+Strict regulations govern household electrical equipment.
+Your outdoor heated blanket should be safe as long as you follow the manufacturer’s instructions.

-To decrease the likelihood of overheating or malfunctioning, choose a blanket with an automatic shut-off, and be sure it operates on low voltage (no more than 12 volts).
+To decrease the likelihood of overheating or malfunctioning, choose a blanket with an automatic shut-off feature.
+Be sure it operates on low voltage (no more than 12 volts).
 If your blanket is machine washable, remove the USB port and/or battery pack before immersing in water.

 Pro tip: Include an outdoor heated blanket in your home and car winter survival kits, to guard against hypothermia should your home lose power or you’re stranded on the road.